PadmaPujitaDasari/ChatBot/README.md

 ### Data Preprocessing:
 The chatbot preprocesses the questions by removing stop words, correcting spelling errors, identifying synonyms, and tokenizing the text.
 This step cleans and normalizes the input data.
 ### Feature Extraction:
-The code uses a TF-IDF Vectorizer to convert the preprocessed questions into numerical feature vectors.
+The code uses chromadb, a library for managing and querying embeddings.
 This allows the chatbot to mathematically compare the similarity between the user's query and the predefined questions.
 ### Response Retrieval:
-To find the most relevant response, the chatbot calculates the cosine similarity between the user's query vector and the vectors of all predefined questions.
+To find the most relevant response, the chatbot calculates the similarity between the user's query vector and the vectors of all predefined questions.
 It then returns the answer corresponding to the question with the highest similarity score.